cncf/project-template/README.md

 2. Remove `.github/settings.yml` - this contains configuration specific to for our repo only.
 You should not keep this file.

-3. First, Customize every [required template](#required-templates) files and those specific to your project.
+3. Customize every [required template](#required-templates) files and those specific to your project.

 4. Remove any templates not needed.